hu19891110/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==

+= 1.9.4 =
+* Empty arrays passed through json_encode result in a string that causes json_decode to output an array, but an object is expected by get_object_vars, which outputs a warning on some PHP installs.
+Checking for empty arrays in session for Cart Sync.
+* Register chartjs in exchange for other addons... but don't enqueue it.

 = 1.9.3 =
 * Decode HTML entities when converting prices to database numbers, otherwise the British Pound &#163; adds 163 to the front of a price!